 We have to look at it like we are paying ourselves.
 Your goals can be small at first.
 Maybe you want to start contributing to TSP.
 Seeing that money start to grow and you will quickly realize how good that feels.
 Taking another step towards an overall goal, next, save one month’s salary in a savings account for emergencies, or for a down-payment on a home.
 The Military Save’s website has amazing tools. to help you get started.

 One of the best ways to get a jump start on your savings is to pay down high-interest debt.
-Military Saves recommends the National Foundation for Credit Counseling, and they also recommend saving automatically with MyPay, by leaving your check before you even know it’s there, you probably won’t miss it.
+Military Saves recommends the National Foundation for Credit Counseling, and they also recommend saving automatically with automatic allotments through MyPay, or through your financial institution.
+By setting up small automatic transfers before you even know it’s there, you probably won’t miss it.
+It adds up.

 The last tip recommended by Military Saves is checking out the Savings Deposit Program.
 Never heard of it?
 A total of $10,000 may be deposited during each deployment and will earn you 10% annually.
 The account cannot be closed until you have left a combat zone and will continue to draw interest for 90 days once you’ve returned home.
 This is an incredible program, and perfect for those wanting to get a jump start on saving by taking advantage of the extra pay earned during deployments.